 Volution Group adheres to the payment of the National Living Wage in the UK and all compulsory minimum wage premiums as set by governments.

 Volution Group also has robust recruitment processes, which include verifying the identity of each employee and their right to work in each country before commencing employment.
 All temporary workers are supplied through reputable recruitment agencies, which have been subject to thorough due diligence of their practices.

 Volution Group’s Whistleblowing facility is designed to make it easy for employees to make disclosures, without fear of retaliation.

-A number of physical supplier audits were carried out in 2021 despite the numerous travel challenges faced as a result of Covid-19.
+A number of physical supplier audits were carried out in the financial year ending 31 July 2023.
 Based on the Global Slavery Index, our assessment work has identified more countries deemed to have a moderate to high modern slavery risk.
 Suppliers based in a country with a moderate to high modern slavery risk now require a physical audit.

-Modern Slavery awareness training was introduced across all of Volution’s brands in early 2022.
-Personnel who have a supplier-facing role are required to complete a training module and demonstrate that they have understood the dangers that modern slavery poses to the business, and the devastating impact it has on its victims.
+Personnel who have a supplier-facing role are required to complete a Modern Slavery awareness training module and demonstrate that they have understood the dangers that modern slavery poses to the business, and the devastating impact it has on its victims.
 The level of completion of our Group-wide training modules is a KPI against which we track our performance and is reported to the Audit Committee twice a year.

 This statement has been approved by the Volution Group plc Board of Directors on behalf of Volution Group.
 A new statement will be published each year on the corporate website www.volutiongroupplc.com.

 3 October 2023